National Park Service: 2021: Resist–Accept–Direct (RAD): A Framework for the 21st-century Natural Resource Manager

+2025

-In 2025 the National Park Service (NPS) underwent a period of intense workforce contraction and political scrutiny during Donald Trump’s second term as president of the United States.
+In 2025 the NPS underwent a period of intense workforce contraction and political scrutiny during Donald Trump's second term as president of the United States.
 On 14 February 2025, more than 1000 probationary and lower-seniority NPS employees were dismissed in an event widely referred to by staff and media as the "Valentine’s Day Massacre".
 The cuts were followed by buyouts and early retirements for longer-serving rangers and specialists, as well as a federal hiring freeze that prevented most vacant positions from being refilled.
 Advocacy groups such as the National Parks Conservation Association (NPCA) reported that by mid-2025 the NPS had lost roughly 25% of its permanent workforce since January 2025.

 These conditions were further tested in October 2025, when a federal government shutdown began after Congress failed to pass appropriations legislation.
-The Interior Department’s contingency plan directed that most of the more than 400 NPS units remain at least partially open, while furloughing roughly 9,200–9,300 employees—about two-thirds of NPS staff—and keeping only limited "excepted" personnel such as law enforcement, emergency responders and dispatchers on duty.
+The Interior Department's contingency plan directed that most of the more than 400 NPS units remain at least partially open, while furloughing roughly 9,200–9,300 employees—about two-thirds of NPS staff—and keeping only limited "excepted" personnel such as law enforcement, emergency responders and dispatchers on duty.